michelou/wix-examples/README.md

 <span id="footnote_03">[3]</span> ***Visual Studio 2019*** [↩](#anchor_03)

 <dl><dd>
 <a href="https://visualstudio.microsoft.com/vs/older-downloads/">Microsoft Visual Studio 2019</a> is the defacto <a href="https://en.wikipedia.org/wiki/Integrated_development_environment">IDE</a> for devopping Microsoft Windows application (either console applications or <a href="https://en.wikipedia.org/wiki/Graphical_user_interface">GUI</a> applications).
-In this project we use the <a href="https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild">MSBuild</a> tool to build a basic GUI application and the <a href="https://wixtoolset.org/">WiX tools</a> to create a Windows installer.
+In this project we use the <a href="https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild">MSBuild</a> tool to build a basic GUI application and the <a href="https://wixtoolset.org/" rel="external">WiX Toolset</a> to create a Windows installer.
 </dd></dl>

 <span id="footnote_04">[4]</span> ***Windows SDK*** [↩](#anchor_04)

 <dl><dd>
-The <a href="https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/">Windows SDK</a> provides libraries and tools for building Windows applications; for instance <a href="https://docs.microsoft.com/en-us/windows/win32/seccrypto/signtool"><code>signtool.exe</code></a> is the security tool we use in this project to sign the generated Windows installers.
+The <a href="https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/" rel="external">Windows SDK</a> provides libraries and tools for building Windows applications; for instance <a href="https://docs.microsoft.com/en-us/windows/win32/seccrypto/signtool" rel="external"><code>signtool.exe</code></a> is the security tool we use in this project to sign the generated Windows installers.
 </dd></dl>

 <span id="footnote_05">[5]</span> ***Downloads*** [↩](#anchor_05)